TransNormerLLM: A Faster and Better Large Language Model with Improved TransNormer: Related Work

-\paragraph{Linear Transformer} Linear Transformer decomposes Softmax Attention into the form of the inner product of hidden representations, which allows it to use the "Right Product Trick," where the product of keys and values is computed to avoid the quadratic $n \times n$ matrix.
-Different methods utilize various hidden representations.
-For example, ~\cite{katharopoulos2020transformers} uses 1+elu as an activation function, ~\cite{zhen2022cosformer} uses the cos function to approximate the properties of softmax, and ~\cite{ke2021rethinking,zheng2022linear,zheng2023efficient} approximates softmax through theoretical approaches.
-Although its theoretical complexity is $O(nd^2)$, the actual computational efficiency of Linear Attention becomes quite low when used in causal attention due to the need for \textit{cumsum} operations~\cite{hua2022transformer}.
-On the other hand, most Linear Transformers still exhibit a certain performance gap compared to traditional Transformers~\cite{katharopoulos2020transformers,liu2022neural}. \paragraph{State Space Model} State Space Model is based on the State Space Equation for sequence modeling~\cite{s4}, using special initialization~\cite{2008.07669,s4d}, diagonalization assumptions~\cite{gupta2022DSS}, and some techniques~\cite{h3} to achieve performance comparable to Transformers.
-On the other hand, due to the characteristics of the State Space Equation, it enables inference to be conducted within constant complexity~\cite{s4}. \paragraph{Long Convolution} Long convolution models~\cite{qin2023toeplitz,simplelongconv} utilize a kernel size equal to the input sequence length, facilitating a wider context compared to traditional convolutions.
+\paragraph{Long Convolution} Long convolution models~\citep{qin2023toeplitz,simplelongconv} utilize a kernel size equal to the input sequence length, facilitating a wider context compared to traditional convolutions.
 Training these models involves the efficient $O(n\log n)$ Fast Fourier Transforms (FFT) algorithm.
 However, long convolutions pose certain challenges, such as the need for causal convolution inference, which necessitates caching all historical computations similar to SA's key-value (KV) cache.
-The memory requirements for handling long sequences, coupled with the higher inference complexity compared to RNNs, make them less ideal for processing long sequences. \paragraph{Linear RNN} Linear RNNs, in contrast, stand out as more suitable replacements for SA in long-sequence modeling.
-A notable example is the RWKV ~\cite{peng2023rwkv} model, a linear RNN-based LLM that has shown competitive performance against similarly scaled GPT models.
+The memory requirements for handling long sequences, coupled with the higher inference complexity compared to RNNs, make them less ideal for processing long sequences. \paragraph{Linear RNN} Linear RNNs~\citep{2303.06349,peng2023rwkv}, in contrast, stand out as more suitable replacements for SA in long-sequence modeling.
+A notable example is the RWKV ~\citep{peng2023rwkv} model, a linear RNN-based LLM that has shown competitive performance against similarly scaled GPT models.